Skip to content

 4. Create table, chart, SQL, report, or file outputs.

 When you need to explain where a result came from, start with trace, then open step details.
+Restored sessions rebuild this view from server records rather than treating the browser transcript as the source of truth.

 Outputs